emretechno/DATA-R-PROGRAMMING/README.md

-To open the directly html files to see both insructions and code  , please download the zip versions.
+To view the HTML files directly and see both the instructions and code, please download the zip versions.